-- 1. The employer's contributions increased from \$339,830 to \$957,220 for the fiscal year ending June 30, 2010 primarily due to demographic experience.
-The contributions are payable July 1, 2011. - 2.
-The June 30, 2011 actuarial assumptions changes are based on the results experience study covering the period July 1, 2006 through June 30, 2010.
+- 1. The June 30, 2011 actuarial assumptions changes are based on the results experience study covering the period July 1, 2006 through June 30, 2010.
 The System's Board of Trustees approved the assumptions but legislation is pending adoption by the Mayor and City Council of Baltimore City.
-The employer contributions decreased from \$957,220 to \$419,459, payable July 1, 2012. - 3.
+The employer contributions decreased from \$957,220 to \$419,459, payable July 1, 2012. - 2.
 The June 30, 2012 funding position improved from a surplus of \$899,798 as of June 30, 2011 to a surplus of \$1,551,750 as of June 30, 2012.
-The employer's contribution decreased from \$419,459 to \$306,606 primarily due to gains in actuarial liability resulting from demographic experience and lower than expected salary increases. - 4.
-The recommended total employer's contribution decreased from \$306,606 for fiscal year 2014 to \$84,986 for fiscal year 2015 primarily due to gains in actuarial liability resulting from demographic experience, zero salary increases and better than expected investment performance. - The investment return on an actuarial valuation basis was 16.86%, outperforming the Plan's expected return 7.25% by 9.6%.
-Investments earned 17.23% on a market value basis. - 5.
-The recommended employer contribution for 2016 was \$0 and remains the same for 2017 as the plan is fully funded primarily due to the asset gain based on the smoothed asset and decrease in actuarial liability driven by assumption changes in response to the 2014 Experience Study - The actuarial liability decreased by \$3,523,408 due to the following actuarial assumption changes - Salary and post retirement increase assumption was decreased from 5.0% to 2.5% - Post retirement mortality tables were updated to the RP 2000 table with projections for improvement - 7.
+The employer's contribution decreased from \$419,459 to \$306,606 primarily due to gains in actuarial liability resulting from demographic experience and lower than expected salary increases. - 3.
+The recommended total employer's contribution decreased from \$306,606 for fiscal year 2014 to \$84,986 for fiscal year 2015 primarily due to gains in actuarial liability resulting from demographic experience, zero salary increases and better than expected investment performance.

+The investment return for 2015 on an actuarial valuation basis was 16.86%, outperforming the Plan's expected return 7.25% by 9.6%.
+Investments earned 17.23% on a market value basis.

+- 4. The recommended employer contribution for 2016 was \$0 and remains the same for 2017 as the plan is fully funded primarily due to the asset gain based on the smoothed asset and decrease in actuarial liability driven by assumption changes in response to the 2014 Experience Study - 5.
+The actuarial liability for 2015 decreased by \$3,523,408 due to the following actuarial assumption changes - Salary and post retirement increase assumption was decreased from 5.0% to 2.5% - Post retirement mortality tables were updated to the RP 2000 table with projections for improvement - 6.
 Regular interest rate as defined in the code was reduced from 7.25% to 7.00% effective June 30, 2016.
-This change resulted in an increase in actuarial liability of \$315,330. - 8.
-The following plan changes came into effect for members elected on or after December 6, 2016 - Eligibility for service retirement was updated from age 50 with 12 years of service or any age with 16 years of service to age 55 with 12 years of service. - Eligibility for deferred vested benefits payable at age 50 changed to payable at age 55. - Post-retirement benefit increases were updated from the salary index of active council members to the greater of 1.5% and the rates in effect for the Fire and Police Employees Retirement System. - Annual service retirement benefit is limited to 60% of salary at retirement. - 9.
-The recommended total lump sum contribution continues to remain at \$0 for FYE 2019 and FYE 2020 as the plan remains in a surplus position.
-The actuarial asset value was greater than the actuarial liability by \$10.5 million, and the amortization of the surplus is greater than the annual cost of the plan resulting in a contribution of \$0. - 10.
-The notes below summarize the key methods and assumptions used to determine the actuarially determined contributions for fiscal year end 2018.
+This change resulted in an increase in actuarial liability of \$315,330. - 7.
+The following plan changes came into effect for members elected on or after December 6, 2016 - Eligibility for service retirement was updated from age 50 with 12 years of service or any age with 16 years of service to age 55 with 12 years of service. - Eligibility for deferred vested benefits payable at age 50 changed to payable at age 55. - Post-retirement benefit increases were updated from the salary index of active council members to the greater of 1.5% and the rates in effect for the Fire and Police Employees Retirement System. - Annual service retirement benefit is limited to 60% of salary at retirement. - 8.
+The recommended total lump sum contribution continues to remain at \$0 for FYE 2019 and FYE2020 as the plan remains in a surplus position.
+The actuarial asset value was greater than the actuarial liability by \$10.5 million, and the amortization of the surplus is greater than the annual cost of the plan resulting in a contribution of \$0. - 9.
+The recommended total lump sum contribution continues to remain at \$0 for FYE 2020 and FYE 2021 as the plan remains in a surplus position.
+The actuarial asset value was greater than the actuarial liability by \$9.1 million, and the amortization of the surplus is greater than the normal cost of the plan resulting in a contribution of \$0.

+10. The notes below summarize the key methods and assumptions used to determine the actuarially determined contributions for fiscal year end 2019.

-Valuation Date July 1, 2016
+Valuation Date June 30, 2017